admin-shell-io/questions-and-answers/README.md

 <!-- last id: 45 -->
-# Asset Administration Shell Frequently Asked Question List
+# Asset Administration Shell Frequently Asked Questions List
 ## Disclaimer

 This Q&A has been created by a Task Force of "ZVEI SG Modelle und Standards".